ismailajizou/secret_script/README.md

 ```
 1-You should hash your password by going to <strong>hash_password</strong> directory and run <strong>get_hash.py</strong> then input the password you want to hash and copy the result.

-2-After that go to <strong>Account</strong> directory, open <strong>account.py</strong> and enter your hashed password and username there.
+2-After that go to <strong>Account</strong> directory, open <strong>account.py</strong> and enter your username, hashed password and the path to your secret folder there.

 3-Make sure this project folder is in your secret folder .